A motivic version of the theorem of Fontaine and Wintenberger: Semi-perfectoid spaces

 \begin{rmk} If $X$ is a smooth affinoid perfectoid space, then it has a finite number of connected components.
-Indeed, it is quasi-compact and locally isomorphic to a rational domain of a perfectoid space which is finite \'etale over a rational domain of $\widehat{\T}^N$. \end{rmk}
+Indeed, it is quasi-compact and locally isomorphic to a rational subspace of a perfectoid space which is finite \'etale over a rational subspace of $\widehat{\T}^N$. \end{rmk}

 For later use, we record the following simple example of a space $X=\varprojlim_hX_h$ for which the varieties $X_h$ are easy to understand.

 \begin{prop} Consider the smooth affinoid variety with good coordinates One has $X_h\cong\B^1$ for all $h$ and $\widehat{X}=\varprojlim_hX_h\cong\widehat{\B}^1$. \end{prop}